goldfrank/erdo/README.md

 It's the first version, so let's call it 0.1

 This is a library for evaluating and graphically displaying decision trees.
-Erdő is the Hungarian word for forest; umlauts in software are obnoxious.
+'Erdő' is the Hungarian word for forest; umlauts in software are obnoxious.

 **I basically wrote this in an afternoon, so it probably has bugs.**
-I also don't really consider myself
+I'm not an extraordinarily good programmer.
+My code is not well-documented.
+That will improve, hopefully.
+Many things will improve, hopefully.

-It is written for Python 3.6.
+Erdo is written for Python 3.6.
 It uses Python 3 print and division, so you'll have to import those if you'd prefer to use it with Python 2.7.

 ## Dependencies

 It has one Python library dependency: graphviz

-`pip install graphviz` worked for me to install that.
+`pip install graphviz` worked for me to install it.

-The graphviz library is dependent on graphviz-- this is installed automatically with Ubuntu 18.04, which is the OS I use, but can be installed for other operating systems here: https://graphviz.gitlab.io/download/
+Separately, the Python graphviz library is dependent on graphviz itself: https://graphviz.gitlab.io/download/ Ubuntu 18.04's package manager can install graphviz using `sudo apt install graphviz`

 ## Usage: